The Royal Australasian College of Medical Administrators (RACMA)

 Medical Leadership Scholarship for Te ORA Members

-As a result, RACMA is offering a full scholarship to a Te ORA Member for its Leadership for Clinicians Program from August to November this year.
+As a result, RACMA is offering a full scholarship to a Te ORA Member for its 2022 Leadership for Clinicians Program in Delivery Period Two from August to November this year.
+The 2022 Program has two delivery modes: blended and fully online.
+Timetables are available on the RACMA website.
+(Please note, the scholarship recipient can choose to attend any cohort)

 The Leadership for Clinicians program aims to provide medical practitioners with the fundamental knowledge, practical skills and confidence to become a Medical Manager or Leader and play a central role in decision making within their healthcare and community services.
-The 2021 Program, which is being delivered online, explores six key study themes:
+The program explores six key study themes:

 1. Understanding our healthcare system